-You will be taught by talented and prizewinning faculty members who are passionate about politics and who are looking forward to meeting you.
-Make sure you talk to us after lectures, join in as much as possible in seminars, knock on our doors during our Office Hours and take part in Politics Wednesday.
+You will be taught by talented and prizewinning lecturers who are passionate about politics and who are looking forward to meeting you.
+Make sure you talk to us after lectures, join in as much as possible in seminars, knock on our doors during our Office Hours and take part in the many opportunities that there are to analyse and discuss politics.

 And always let us know if you need help.

-Remember, too, that your degree offers many opportunities to develop your political knowledge and skills beyond the classroom, preparing you for the career path you choose.
-You can blog for us, learn about political photography, or get involved in our very active Politics Society which helps organise Politics Wednesday.
+Remember, too, that your degree offers many avenues to develop your political knowledge and skills beyond the classroom, preparing you for the career path you choose.
+You can blog for us, or get involved in our very active Politics Society or other Sussex political societies.
 You can work with an MP on our Westminster internship scheme, or spend time studying abroad or join us on our Berlin or Paris trips.